+The cicum in monthation rechnology

-Course #: 08871 Credits: 2 PEIMS #: 13028000 Grade: 12
+Course #: 08871 Credits: 2

+PEIMS #: 13028000 Grade: 12

-Students gain advanced knowledge and skills in the application, design, production, implementation, maintenance, evaluation, and assessment of products, services, and systems.
-Knowledge and skills in the proper use of analytical and application of IT concepts and standards are essential to prepare students for success in a technology-driven society.
-Critical thinking, IT experience, and product development may be conducted in a classroom setting with an industry mentor, as an unpaid or paid internship, as part of a capstone project or as career preparation.
-This course is only offered at ATEMS.
+Students gain advanced knowledge and skills ir application, design, production, implementatio maintenance, evaluation, and assessment of pr services, and systems.
+Knowledge and skills in the analytical and application of IT concepts and s essential to prepare students for success in a tea society.
+Critical thinking, IT experience, and pro- development may be conducted in a classroor industry mentor, as an unpaid or paid internship capstone project or as career preparation.
+This offered at ATEMS. n, roducts, he proper use of tandards are chnology-driven iduct n setting with an , as part of a course is only

+Prerequisites: A minimum of two high school info ormation